-There is a shower located in the head compartment and at the transom on the starboard side, facing the swim platform.
+There is a shower located in the head compartment and at the transom on the port side, near the transom door.
 Each shower has hot and cold water and a retractable shower head with an on/off valve.

 Make sure the Water Pump breaker in the DC breaker panel is on, then turn the water on.
 Adjust the hot and cold water faucet until the desired temperature is obtained.
 Some minor variations in the water temperature may occur as the pressure pump cycles.
 To conserve water, use the valve on the shower head to turn the water on and off as you shower.